I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Data Collection

 Table~\ref{tab:spyingextdef} gives examples of 5 spying extensions with an apparent disconnect between the claimed functionality of each extension and the user information they collect.
 For example, an extension called ``Pacman"\footnote{\url{chrome.google.com/webstore/detail/pacman/ffhefikmbepljajkbhedocnmgagdpajo}} provides a launch icon for a game.
 However, this extension spies on the browsing history of the user and does not provide any description about requiring browsing history for its functionality.
 We observe that all spying extensions in our dataset have a similar trait, thus suggesting leakage of user information with potential malicious intent.

 \subsubsectitle{\textbf{Data Collection Pipeline:} } We first conduct a crawl of all available extensions on the Chrome store and download 43,521 extensions spanning 12 categories.
 We identify spying behavior by relying on human expert verification.
 Since this requires considerable manual effort, we first shortlist possible spying candidates among all the extensions in the Chrome store, and manually verify only the short-listed samples.
-We divide our data collection pipeline into three procedures. \ding{192} We first identify a candidate set of possibly spying extensions among all Chrome store extensions by applying various heuristics. \ding{193} Next, the extensions in the candidate set are verified by three human experts by analyzing behavioral logs generated by running the extension in a controlled environment. \ding{194} We further expand the candidate set by leveraging various signatures (\eg based on file names and source code) extracted from newly identified spying extensions.
+We divide our data collection pipeline into three procedures. \ding{192}We first identify a candidate set of potential spying extensions by applying various heuristics. \ding{193} Next, the extensions in the candidate set are verified by three human experts by analyzing behavioral logs generated by running the extension in a controlled environment. \ding{194} We further expand the candidate using various signatures (\eg based on file names and source code) extracted from newly identified spying extensions.
 Steps \ding{193} and \ding{194} are repeated until no new spying extensions are found.

-\subsubsectitle{\textbf{ \ding{192} Identifying candidates for verification: }} We use the following 4 techniques to build a candidate set. \begin{itemize} \item \textit{Browser Extension Monetization Services:} There are browser extension monetization services that incentivize developers to insert Javascript-based user tracking code in the source code\footnote{\eg \url{http://ext.guru}, \url{https://monetizus.com}, \url{http://www.adonads.com}}.
-The tracking code is used by the monetization services to collect sensitive information about extension users and developers are paid in exchange for such information.
+\subsubsectitle{\textbf{ \ding{192} Identifying candidates for verification: }} We use the following 4 techniques to build a candidate set. \begin{itemize} \item \textit{Browser Extension Monetization Services:} There are extension monetization services that incentivize extension developers to insert Javascript-based user tracking code in the source code\footnote{\eg \url{http://ext.guru}, \url{https://monetizus.com}, \url{http://www.adonads.com}}.
+The tracking code is used by the monetization services to collect sensitive information about extension users, and developers are paid in exchange for such information.
 The monetization services may also inject advertisements on the client-side and developers earn a fraction of the generated ad revenue.
 Using web search with specific keywords (\eg \textit{browser extension monetization}), we collect a list of 15 popular monetization services.
 We short-list 115 extensions from the Chrome store that are developed by one of these 15 monetization services.
 In step \ding{193}, we verify 84 out of these 115 extensions to be spying.

 \item \textit{Filename Based Signatures:} We look for filename based cues to identify spying extensions.
 We use regular expressions like - *track*.js, *trk*.js, *user*.js, *stats*.js, *click*.js to locate files within the packaged code of extensions.
 We discover 79 extensions with suspicious file names matching our criteria and later find 3 to be spying.